 Perhaps the clearest evidence of Visby’s importance in commercial terms is its imposing stone fortifications.
-Dating back to the thirteenth century, the 3.6km wall with its fifty towers and which surrounds Visby was erected to protect the town from pirates and other threats from the sea.
+Dating back to the thirteenth century, the 3.6km wall with its fifty towers which surround Visby was erected to protect the town from pirates and other seaborne threats.

-Visby’s city walls still dominate the town today and the area within the defensive walls has been designated a UNESCO World Heritage site, containing several medieval buildings.
+Visby’s city walls still dominate the town today and the area within the defensive walls has been designated a UNESCO World Heritage site since 1995.

 It is a hugely popular tourist attraction, receiving thousands of tourists every year, and is by far the most populous Swedish locality outside the Swedish mainland.

 It is worth visiting the historic main square, Stora Torget, which has cobblestone streets lined with cafes and restaurants.

 Getting to Visby

 Visby is the sole county seat in Sweden accessible from the mainland only by boat and air.
 From the centre of Gothenburg, a trip to Visby isn’t easy, taking around 10 hours via public transport – first, a few connecting trains from Göteborg Centralstation, then followed by a ferry across the water.
 By car, the route is similar, and takes around 7-8 hours via Route 40 and Visby – Oskarshamn.

 If there’s one thing that the popularity of Visby proves, though, it’s that it’s worth making the journey!